-The Thorlabs Optical Power Monitor (OPM) is a graphical user interface (GUI) designed for the straightforward use of Thorlabs' power meters.
-The OPM monitors and saves power meter measurements and features an interface for data viewing and analysis.
+The Thorlabs Optical Power Monitor (OPM) is a graphical user interface (GUI) designed for the straightforward use of Thorlabs power meters in the table below.
+The OPM Software monitors and saves power meter measurements and features an interface for data viewing and analysis.
 A variety of settings for the connected devices, the display, and the measurement can be easily configured.

-To control complex setups, the OPM can monitor up to 8 Thorlabs sensors on Thorlabs power meters connected in parallel via USB or Bluetooth also on your tablet computer.
+To control complex setups, the OPM Software can monitor up to 8 Thorlabs sensors or Thorlabs power meters connected in parallel via USB, Bluetooth, or Network on your computer.

-The OPM software provides continuous data logging, also for long-term measurements.
+The OPM Software provides continuous data logging for long-term measurements.
 Short-term measurements are monitored and recorded by the software with a high resolution.